-The skeletal remains of six bodies in two cars that were last seen over 40 years ago have been found at the bottom of the remote Foss Lake in Custer County, Oklahoma.
+The skeletal remains of six bodies in two cars that were last seen over 40 years ago have been found at the bottom of a lake in Oklahoma.

 Oklahoma troopers found the cars decaying side by side in about 12 feet of water during a training exercise with new sonar equipment on September 10.
 When they were pulled from the lake, bones were found in each – the remains of three people in each car.
 A human skull was floating in the water.

 The discovery may potentially solve two decades-old missing persons cases.

 One of the cars, a blue 1969 Chevrolet Camaro, is believed to be associated with the disappearance of three high school students from the small town of Sayre, OK.
 They were last seen on Nov.
 20, 1970 heading to a football game in Elk City.
 The investigation at the time noted speculation that they may have detoured to go hunting at Foss Lake, instead.

 The case never had a lead.